A Study To Evaluate Safety And Effectiveness Of G-POEM For Gastroparesis

 Inclusion Criteria:

-• Symptoms of chronic nausea or vomiting compatible with gastroparesis (idiopathic or diabetic) must be present for at least one year (does not have to be contiguous) prior to registration.
+• Symptoms of chronic nausea or vomiting compatible with gastroparesis (idiopathic or diabetic) must be present for at least one year (does not have to be contiguous) prior to registration with mean total Gastroparesis Cardinal Symptom Index (GCSI) score of ≥ 2.3.

-• Refractory gastroparesis, defined using our previously published data, as a failure to improve over the last 6 months, despite an adequate trial of one or more standard prokinetics (metoclopramide, erythromycin, prucalopride), antinauseants (5-HT3 antagonists, promethazine, prochlorperazine, dronabinol), or neuromodulators (mirtazapine, buspirone).
+• Refractory gastroparesis, defined using our previously published data5, as a failure to improve by at least 1 point on the GCSI scale over the last 6 months, despite an adequate trial of one or more standard prokinetics (metoclopramide, erythromycin, prucalopride), antinauseants (5-HT3 antagonists, promethazine, prochlorperazine, dronabinol), or neuromodulators (mirtazapine, buspirone).

-• Moderate to severe delay in gastric emptying, defined as > 25% solid retained at 4 hours or > 75% retained at 2 hours hours or gastric emptying T half greater than 174 minutes.
-For inclusion, the qualifying gastric emptying scintigraphy will be the baseline gastric emptying test.
+• Moderate to severe delay in gastric emptying, defined as > 25% solid retained at 4 hours.
+Gastric emptying scintigraphy will be performed within 6 months of registration.

-• No evidence of mechanical obstruction based on upper GI endoscopy or upper GI series in their medical history.
+• No evidence of mechanical obstruction based on upper GI endoscopy or barium series within 2 years of registration.

 Exclusion Criteria:

-• Significant systemic illness such as chronic renal failure (adjusted for age) or liver disease as defined by Child-Pugh score of 10 or greater.
+• Significant systemic illness such as chronic renal failure or liver disease as defined by Child-Pugh score of 10 or greater.

 • Poorly controlled diabetes with HbA1c of greater than 10% at time of screening.